Simplyalex99/EECSCalculator/README.md

 ## Important Notice

-You might find that you get 2 different gpa values if you try York university degree progress and york univeristy grades page.
+- You might find that you get 2 different gpa values if you try York university degree progress and york univeristy grades page.
 This is because York university degree report is the most up-to-date with one's grades compared to the other site which takes some time for the school to update.
 So its not the extension.

+- This is an extension that runs only on a script and no servers are involved in leaking private information or access personal information.
+This app is not in anyway involved with York university.
+This extension is built for the purpose of being a utility for students to use without the need to manually calculate their GPA.

 ### Special thanks:
 To all those who helped!